 Machine learning, on the other hand, became popular in an era where computing is cheap.
 Assumptions are still made, to be sure, but there's much less restriction on initial assumptions.
 Instead determining what is important up front, we can leave many, if not all, of the numerous features of the data intact.
 This encourages exploration of data before subtle biases can cut out information that may have lead to new insights.
 Thus, while both use a computer to get the job done, the disciplines are vastly different in their approach and design.

 Heliophysics is a term that encompasses a lot.
 In short, it refers to the physics of the Sun and how its light and particles interact with everything in the solar system.
 Our focus tends toward interactions with planetary atmospheres and magnetospheres.
 This is critically important for us on Earth because space weather can adversely impact many of the technologies we rely on every day.
 For example, high-energy particles can damage GPS satellites.
 Farming, radio communications, and airlines all depend on high-precision Guidance and Navigation Satellite Systems (GNSS) like GPS.
 In fact, all satellites are vulnerable to solar storms, including communications satellites.
 Space weather also affects avionics, submarines, power grids, and astronauts.
-There are myriad consequences to severe space weather as detailed in a 2008 National Research Council Report.
 Fortunately, just as with terrestrial weather, accurate forecasts of space weather allow us to take measures to mitigate these impacts.
 We hope your ears perked up at the mention of forecasting, which is just a more probabilistic term for prediction.